-The main landing gear wheels sit uncovered after folding into their housing, as seen on the underside of the Boeing 737 shortly after takeoff or in flight.
+The main landing gear wheels in the Boeing 737s sit uncovered after folding into their housing.
 On most other planes, it’s hidden behind closed doors.
 Since the introduction of the first 737, this has been the case.
-The most obvious reason, you guessed it, is the limited space underneath the fuselage.
+In this article, we will discuss why doesn’t the Boeing 737 have landing gear doors like other aircraft.

 The 737’s primary landing gear wheels are elevated into a cavity within the main fuselage after takeoff.
 However, rather than being covered (like they are on most planes), they are left uncovered and visible.
 They aren’t protected by any doors; however, the nose landing gear is.
 The main landing gear struts are covered by partial doors, but the wheels are not.
 The 737 has a cavity called the “hole” in which the gears fit in.
 Smaller planes such as the Embraer jet family and the ATR turboprop share the same characteristics to the 737.
 These are all short-range, domestic/regional aircraft with short landing gear and little space between the fuselage and the ground.